grafana/loki/docs/sources/operations/storage/filesystem.md

 ```

 By default all chunks are stored in the given directory.
-Enable the `tenant_folders` option to separate chunks of tenants into their own folders.
+Set `tenant_folders` to true to separate chunks of tenants into their own folders.

-If loki is run in single-tenant mode, the synthesized tenant name `fake` is used for all chunks.
+If Loki is run in single-tenant mode, the synthesized tenant name `fake` is used for all chunks.

 See [multi-tenancy](../../multi-tenancy/) for more information.